-- Interested undergraduate students can add a 12-credit Community Engagement for the Public Good Certificate that will equip them with the skills, knowledge, and commitments to collaborate with communities for the public good.
-Students will learn the foundations of community-engaged methods and develop their action plan through CCESL's course sequence. - Share with students how to search for other community-engaged learning classes (see "Adding the Community-Engaged Attribute" section above). - Consider hiring a student as a Community-Engaged Student Assistant the next time you teach the class (see Funds for Community-Engaged Teaching section above). - Students can use CCESL's Scholar shop (see "Finding a Community Partner through CCESL's Scholar Shop..." section above) to connect with local organizations to collaborate on projects that address community-identified interests while gaining hands-on experience and fulfilling program requirements. - Students interested in further exploring their public good identities may be interested in opportunities through the CCESL-powered DU Grand Challenges initiative including the ACE Student Scholars grant program, the Community-Engaged Fellows program or DU Grand Challenges Student Scholars where students weave together academic and co-curricular learning to reflect on the role they play in working to address some of the world's most pressing problems. - ACE Student Scholars Grant Program: This grant program supports research or creative work projects that are collaborations with community partners and are faculty mentored. - Community-Engaged Fellows Program: This year-long program is ideal for advanced undergraduate (3rd year and above) and graduate students that are passionate advocates for the public purpose of higher education and DU's public good mission.
-Fellows receive access to project funds, opportunities to participate in ongoing community-engaged research efforts, professional development, mentorship, and access to a network of peers who are using community engagement in their scholarly pursuits. - DUGC Student Scholars Program: DUGC Student Scholars are undergraduate students who want to learn more about the social justice issues that matter to them, how to apply their academic learning to those issues and develop concrete skills and tools for making change in partnership with communities.
-There are two pathways to becoming a DUGC Student Scholar - Faculty-Mentored Student Scholars: Faculty-mentored student scholars are students working with faculty on community-engaged work such as community-engaged research, internship experiences, and/or activities.
-Faculty members can invite students they are mentoring to join the DUGC Student Scholar community to receive the same benefits as CCESL-mentored Student Scholars such as trainings, Canvas courses, ePortfolio development, access to funding, and being part of a collaborative network.
-Faculty are also eligible to receive a \$200 stipend per mentee student (up to \$500 for a group of students). - CCESL-Mentored Student Scholars: CCESL-mentored student scholars are mentored by Community-Engaged Fellows or CCESL Staff and work with them to create and implement personal social justice action plans that integrates with their academic pursuits, passions, and interests.
-They can choose to partner with a Fellow on their project or develop their own.
+- Interested undergraduate students can add a 12-credit Community Engagement for the Public Good Minor that will equip them with the skills, knowledge, and commitments to collaborate with communities for the public good.
+Students will learn the foundations of community-engaged methods and develop their action plan through CCESL's course sequence. - Share with students how to search for other community-engaged learning classes (see "Adding the Community-Engaged Attribute" section above). - Consider hiring a student as a Community-Engaged Student Assistant the next time you teach the class (see Funds for Community-Engaged Teaching section above). - Students can use CCESL's Scholar shop (see "Finding a Community Partner through CCESL's Scholar Shop..." section above) to connect with local organizations to collaborate on projects that address community-identified interests while gaining hands-on experience and fulfilling program requirements. - Students interested in further exploring their public good identities may be interested in opportunities through the CCESL-powered DU Grand Challenges initiative including the Community Engagement Student grant program, the Community-Engaged Fellows program or CCESL Student Scholars program where students weave together academic and co-curricular learning to reflect on the role they play in working to address some of the world's most pressing problems. - Community Engagement Student Grants: This grant program supports research or creative work projects that are collaborations with community partners and are faculty mentored.
+Faculty are also eligible to receive a stipend. - Community-Engaged Fellows Program: This year-long program is ideal for graduate students and advanced undergraduates who are passionate advocates for the public purpose of higher education and DU's public good mission.
+Fellows serve as ambassadors for CCESL, mentor students, learn and reflect with their peers and contribute to a community-engaged scholarly project led by DU faculty or staff.
+Fellows receive access to professional development, mentorship, and access to a network of peers who are using community engagement in their scholarly pursuits. - CCESL Student Scholars Program: CCESL Student Scholars are students who want to learn more about the social justice issues that matter to them, how to apply their academic learning to those issues and develop concrete skills and tools for making change in partnership with communities.
+CCESL Student Scholars contribute to a community-engaged project led by DU faculty or staff.
+Scholars collaborate to provide support to the project, gaining hands-on community-engaged experience and receiving mentorship from Community-Engaged Fellows.

-Students particularly interested in service activities may wish to join the CCESL advised student group, DU Service & Change (DUSC), or view current volunteer opportunities on the Volunteer Opportunities database.
+• Students particularly interested in service activities may wish to join the CCESL advised student group, DU Service & Change (DUSC), or view current volunteer opportunities on the Volunteer Opportunities database.